The Rose Babies experience

 - Attend a Rose Babies Birth Center informational seminar to learn more about the options available to you.

-- Meet with your obstetrician to receive health clearance.
+- Meet with your OB provider to receive health clearance.
 Certain conditions may lead to a need for you to deliver on our labor and delivery unit.
-Your obstetrician will also have a disclosure form for you both to sign.
+Your provider will also have a disclosure form for you both to sign.

 - We recommend to mothers having their first unmedicated birth to take a class to help prepare for the delivery and recovery.
 We offer several classes, listed below, to help mothers prepare.